 Comparison between Bayes Factor-maximising slowdowns and implied slowdowns from post-2012 ONS biennial projections

-Table 5 shows how the average annual gain in life expectancy based on the Bayes Factor approach, which can be updated with every new annual life expectancy release, compares with the rates implied by each ONS biennial projection, (See Figure 12A in the appendix for the implied annual life expectancy series from each projection) for the UK as a whole and each constituent nation Figure 3 shows this graphically for the UK only.
+shows how the average annual gain in life expectancy based on the Bayes Factor approach, which can be updated with every new annual life expectancy release, compares with the rates implied by each ONS biennial projection, (See Figure 12A in the appendix for the implied annual life expectancy series from each projection, and the associated repository for the code used to calculate these) for the UK as a whole and each constituent nation.
+Figure 3 shows this graphically for the UK only.

+Table 5 Average annual long term improvement (years per year) in life expectancy based on Bayes Factor and ONS Biennial projections by sex and population